-If you haven’t filled out the online form, you can do so using the machines at the airport.
+If you haven’t filled out the online form, you can do so using the kiosks at the airport.
 These may or may not work all the time.
 Or there may be a queue to use the few kiosks that are available.
 So it’s best to fill out the online form.

 After you exit your plane, walk to the immigration block (just follow everyone else).
 You need to pay for your visa.
 Go to the correct booth which reads visa fee collection center and Rastriya Banijya Bank Ltd. (see picture of booth).

 It’s best to carry the exact change in cash in US$/EURO/AUS$/GBP etc. The fee in US$ is as follows:

 15 day multiple entry visa: US$ 30